 Once again, the Dalai Lama chose not to legitimize her by meeting with her.
 Not getting what she wanted, Tara’s relationship with Namkha Rinpoche soon ended.

 As far as we know, that was the last big effort in her quest for recognition.
 Some of her students carried on, meeting with Tibetan lamas, trying still to procure a meeting with the Dalai Lama.
 To this day, he has not granted this meeting.
 You can reach out to the Office of His Holiness the Dalai Lama and verify this for yourself.

 As you might have guessed, things didn’t end there.
-Remember our above observation of how she reframes things that don’t go her way?
-In 2015 – 6 years after the Switzerland trip – her Facebook page and White Conch biography were updated to state that was recognized by Namkha Rinpoche.6
+Remember, when things don’t go her way, Tara adapts and reframes.
+In 2015 – 6 years after the Switzerland trip – her Facebook page and White Conch biography were updated to say that she was recognized by Namkha Rinpoche.6

 If Tara were authentic, why would she lie about this?